MHayatt/rPPG/README.md

-# rPPG
+# Heart Rate Estimation using facial videos

-This repo monitors real time cardiac activities of a person through remote photoplethysmography(rPPG) without any physical contact with sensor, by detecing blood volume pulse induced subtle color changes from video stream through webcam sensor or a video file.
+This repo estimates heart rate (pulse rate) of a person through remote photoplethysmography(rPPG) without any physical contact with sensor, by detecing Blood Volume Pulse (BVP) induced subtle color changes from video stream through webcam sensor or a video file.

 ### Pre Processing
 Skin pixels play significant role in extraction of rPPG signal therefore, we trained first ever deep learning model for semantic